Indira Gandhi International Airport: Previous terminals

+Terminal 1A

 Terminal 1A was built in 1982 as a temporary structure for international VIPs arriving for the 1983 Commonwealth Heads of Government Meeting held in Delhi.
-After the event, the building was unused until Indian Airlines started operating Airbus A320 operations in 1988.
+After the event, the building remained unused until Indian Airlines started operating Airbus A320 operations in 1988.
 It had to be refurbished after a fire gutted the interiors in October 1996 and DIAL significantly upgraded the terminal.
 The terminal was closed after Air India shifted operations to the new Terminal 3 on 11 November 2010.
-DIAL had earlier planned to use the terminal for Haj operations as well as for charter planes; however, it never materialised.
+DIAL had previously intended to repurpose the terminal for Haj operations and charter planes; however, this proposal never materialised.
 The terminal lay unused until 2018, when DIAL decided to demolish it.